Haris-09/Optimizing_a_Pipeline_in_Azure/README.md

 ## Pipeline comparison

 - Both in HyperDrive and AutoML i used accuracy as a primary metric.
 Hyperdrive uses logistic regression and gave an accuracy of *0.9144157814871017*.
-While the AutoML chosen best model is *StandardScalerWrapper LightGBM* which gives an accuracy of *0.90434*.
+While the AutoML chosen best model is *VotingEnsemble* which gives an accuracy of *0.9171*.
 Both gave around the same results there not that much difference.

 - The advantage that the AutoML have is that it tests many configurations and algorithms at the same time, but hyperdrive is limited to the configuration we provide.
 AutoML pipeline is more easy to setup and lot less configurations are required.
 One other advantage of AutoML is feature engineering applied automatically.